kartikayladdha/BDT/README.md

 # BDT
-This repository contains all the labs for Big data Technology.
+This repository contains all the lab assignments for Big Data Technology subject during Semester 6th of our Btech in Data Science(Business Analytics) 2018 - 2022.

 Lab 1 - Map Reduce in Java